7 Container Security Best Practices For Better Apps

 What is container security?

-Container security is the protection of containerized environment by implementing and maintaining security controls that protect containers and the underlying infrastructure.
+Container security is the protection of a containerized application by implementing and maintaining security controls that protect containers and the underlying infrastructure.
 This doesn’t just mean securing the container host and images, but the entire component stack used throughout the DevOps lifecycle.

 When securing containers, the seven main concerns are: